Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Proofs of Theorems

+In practice, CVFM does not directly sample from the identity coupling -- rather, it approximates it through (i) static mini-batch OT under the anisotropic cost $c_\eta$ of Eq. (\ref{eq:conditionalwasserstein}), which converges to the identity coupling as $\eta \to \infty$ by Proposition \ref{prop:condconvergence}, and (ii) the conditioning mismatch kernel $\alpha(w)$, which down-weights residual mismatched pairings (Theorem \ref{thm:objectiveequivalence}).
+Following the analogous arguments in \citet{tong_improving_2023} and \citet{pooladian_multisample_2023}, the expectation of the conditional flow under this approximate coupling converges to the marginal OT flow, namely, zero.
+Therefore, $u_t(y) \approx 0$ in expectation, and the residual term $u_t(y)^\top \nabla_y p_t(x|y)$ vanishes in expectation under CVFM training, satisfying the continuity equation

-In fact, we directly observed the impact of mini-batch OT (and the scaling kernel) and this remainder in the first presented case study.
-Without mini-batch OT, the learned $u_t(x | y)$ cannot generate the required marginal conditional vector field generating $p_t(x|y)$.
+As a consequence, without static mini-batch OT and the anisotropic cost $c_\eta$, the learned $u_t(x | y)$ cannot generate the required marginal conditional vector field generating $p_t(x|y)$.
+We directly observed the impact of the residual term in the first presented case study (Table \ref{tab:toy_problem_results}).
 Only once conditional optimal transport was incorporated could the appropriate push-forward operation be obtained.
-Importantly, this behavior differs from previous flow matching efforts where learning the appropriate vector field is possible with or without optimal transport \citep{albergo_stochastic_2023, pooladian_multisample_2023, liu_flow_2022, tong_simulation-free_2023}.
+Importantly, this behavior differs from previous efforts where learning the appropriate vector field is possible with or without optimal transport resampling \citep{albergo_stochastic_2023, pooladian_multisample_2023, liu_flow_2022, tong_improving_2023}.

-Therefore, because $q(y_0)=q(y_1)$ and static optimal transport is used in training, Section \ref{sec:stabilizingtraining}, the remainder disappears and $u_t(x | y)$ defined by Eq. (\ref{eq:conditionalvectorfield}) and $p_t(x | y)$ satisfy the continuity equation.